 Prepare Them for Direct Impact

-If your client’s audience isn’t on iOS devices, the direct impact they’ll face may be limited.
+If your client’s This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More isn’t on iOS devices, the direct impact they’ll face may be limited.
 But you should verify this first.

 You can find this in Facebook Analytics by creating a filter for people who used a particular app or device (select iOS for Device OS).